-“Boundaries are those things that we have declared that we are not comfortable with, nor able to engage in, nor we have the time, patience, or inclination to be an active or passive participant in.”
+“Boundaries are those things that we have declared that we are not comfortable with, nor are we able to engage in, nor do we have the time, patience, or inclination to be an active or passive participant in.”

 What Boundaries Are NOT

-“Boundaries are NOT instruments of control, manipulation, ultimatums, or punishment.”
+“Boundaries are NOT instruments of control, domination, manipulation, ultimatums, or punishment.”

-“Boundaries are NOT, and should NOT be interpreted to be a parent/child, boss/subordinate, or master/slave relationship where one party is in a position of power and authority over the other.”
+“Boundaries are NOT, and should NOT be interpreted to be a parent/child, boss/subordinate, or master/slave type of relationship where one party is in a position of power and authority over the other.”

-Rules ~ A rule is defined as a set of explicit or understood regulations or principles governing conduct within a particular activity or sphere, control of or dominion over an area or people, exercise ultimate power or authority over (an area and its people), and pronounce authoritatively and legally to be the case.
+Rules ~ A rule as defined by the dictionary is a set of explicit or understood regulations or principles governing conduct within a particular activity or sphere, control of or dominion over an area or people, exercise ultimate power or authority over (an area and its people), and pronounce authoritatively and legally to be the case.
 That is the dictionary definition.
 We need to make this very important distinction because rules have become quite the hot topic of contentious discussion and debate.

-“Rules are instruments that we put into place to enforce and protect our boundaries.”
+“Rules (of Accountability) or RoA are instruments that we put into place to enforce and protect our boundaries.”

-Boundaries are really pretty self explanatory.
-But let’s face it, addicts rarely comprehend and understand them, or more likely, choose not to, which is why rules become necessary to protect the boundary.
+Let’s face it, addicts rarely comprehend and understand boundaries, or more likely, choose not to, which is why RoA becomes a necessary component to protect them.
 It is quite difficult to get someone to understand something when their addiction depends on them not understanding it.
 However, you’re dealing with addiction and the emotionally compromised state, brain, and thought process of the person that goes along with it.

-Consequences are defined as a result or effect of an action or condition, importance or relevance.
+Consequences are defined in the dictionary as a result or effect of an action or condition, importance or relevance.